bytecodealliance/wasmtime/cranelift/isle/docs/language-reference.md

 the sense that we start at the root and move down the tree based on the result of match operations (each feeding one "decision").

-It is a "trie" (which is a kind of tree) because at each level, its edges are labeled with match operations; a trie is a tree where one input character from an alphabet is used to index children at each level.
+It is a "trie" because at each level, its edges are labeled with match operations; a trie is a tree where one input character from an alphabet is used to index children at each level.